 - Provision ADW database instance and download ADW Wallet file, then unzip the ADW wallet file to the secured folder.

 - Download the sample file and load its data into your ADW database instance.

-Create an ADW connection in Power BI Desktop
+Create an Oracle Autonomous Database Connection in Power BI Desktop

-You cannot create a connection to ADW in Power BI Desktop directly.
+You cannot create a connection to Oracle Autonomous Database in Power BI Desktop directly.
 Instead, you must create a system TNS_ADMIN variable in Windows.
 This variable points to the secured folder with the ADW wallet file.

 Press Win+R to open the Run dialog box and enter the following command: